ryngrg/DNA_classifier/README.md

 # DNA_classifier
-## Ultimate objective: Use DNA sequence to determine the Superpopulation group of a person
+## Ultimate objective: Use DNA sequence to determine the superpopulation group of a person

 ### As of 2021/07/20 1917hrs:
 * **master.py** - Main file of the project, run this.
 This calls everything.
 Should have no complex code.